 When reading about the famous deeds of great Viking warriors, often not much attention is given to the moments of failure.
 Not much is written about where and when the glorious men, and women, died.
 As it turns out, the coast of Frisia is one big Viking graveyard.
 It is here, in the (still) smelly blue mud, where legendary Viking heroes got ahead of themselves, died by the sackful, and paid the ultimate price to secure a ticket to Walhalla.

 Besides armies being slaughtered in Frisia, also three very famous warlords bit the salty mud.
 Including two of the five sons of Ragnar Lothbrok.
-Might come as shock for those who watched the series Vikings of Michael Hirst.
+Might come as a shock for those who watch(ed) the series Vikings of Michael Hirst, and it paints a different view on the movie The Northman of Robert Eggers too.

-Maybe the monument with the three standing swords Sverd I fjell ‘swords in mountain/rock’ near the town of Stavanger in Norway does come more into its own when it would be relocated to the tidal marshlands hugging the marshy Wadden Sea of Frisia.
-Sverd i gjørma ‘swords in mud’ could be the name.
+Maybe the monument with the three standing swords Sverd I fjell meaning ‘swords in mountain/rock’ near the town of Stavanger in Norway, does come more into its own when it would be relocated to the tidal marshlands hugging the marshy Wadden Sea of Frisia.
+Sverd i gjørma ‘swords in mud’ could be the new name.
 Let’s go through these three famous swords one by one:

 Other names of Rodulf are Rudolf, Rodolph, Rodolb, Rothlaib, Hróðulfr and Hrólfr.

 Rodulf was a cousin of the Frisia-based duke annex warlord Rorik of Dorestad, and son of Harald the Younger.
 Rodulf was a great warlord who raided the British Isles, West Francia and East Francia.
-After doing some serious raiding in Ireland he pops up at the River Rhine area in the year 863, where his uncle held control over the emporium of Dorestat, present-day town of Wijk bij Duurstede, in West Frisia.
+After doing some serious raiding in Ireland he pops up at the River Rhine area in the year 863, where his uncle held control over West Frisia, including the emporium of Dorestat, present-day town of Wijk bij Duurstede in the Netherlands.

 Ac non post multum temporis Ruodoldus nepos predicti tiranni, qui transmarinas regiones plurimas regnumque Francorum undique atque Galliam horribiliter et pene totam Fresiam vastavit.
 In eadem regione, in pago Ostrachia ab eadem gente cum quingentis viris agiliter interfectus est et, quamvis baptizatus esset, caninam vitam digna morte finivit.Annales Xantenses